creative-workflow/easy-terminal-app/README.md

 # TODO
-  * add setup "one liner" to download and extract files from this repo
   * enhance testing by add some assert functions to `./scripts/lib/test`.
   * add tests for
     * `./scripts/lib/log`
     * `./scripts/lib/command`
     * `./scripts/lib/os`

-# CONTRIBUTING
-Feel free =)

 # CHANGELOG
 ### 1.0